Quansight/Quansight-website/README.md

 ```

 Run `npm run start:consulting` or `npm run start:labs` to start a corresponding
 dev server.
-Navigate to <http://localhost:4200/> or use localhost to preview in
+Navigate to <http://localhost:4200/> or use localhost to preview in the Storyblok panel.
-Storyblok panel.
 On the localhost, the app will automatically reload if you
 change any of the source files, in the Storyblok panel you need to refresh the
 page manually.